VA Still Arbitrarily Cutting Caregivers From Program, Even As It Aims To Expand

 The cuts come at a time the program is supposed to be growing.
 Congress approved a major expansion of the program in May, though implementation could take years.

-Congressional sources confirmed that the VA has missed its first deadline in October to implement new IT for the caregiver expansion — raising serious concerns of further delay.
+Congressional sources confirmed that the VA has missed its first deadline in October to implement new information technology for the caregiver expansion — raising serious concerns of further delay.
 VA says the department will not deploy the new system until it is ready and has been tested thoroughly.

 But VA also recently blew through a deadline to fix the IT for a new GI bill rule, and did so without initially telling Congress about the delay.